blok-ui/blok.core/readme.md

 ## Mixins

+> Note: After implementing this, I'm not convinced this is actually useful yet.
+I'm keeping it for now so I can see if it fits in any projects before removing it.

 Mixins are a way to share functionality between Components.
 For example, say we want to log a value every time it changes.
 We could create a mixin like the following:

 ```haxe